pravatbhusal/devops-notes/react-testing/README.md

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) is a React testing library used with Jest
 - [Cypress](https://www.cypress.io/) is a library that provides a Chrome API to run E2E tests

+### Unit vs integration vs E2E Tests
+Unit Test: Fully isolated tests that test a single functionality.
+You want to write a bunch of these tests in your application.
+The `todo.test.js` has examples of unit tests.

+Integration Test: Testing multiple units of code, resulting in one larger test.
+Has multiple assertions.
+These types of tests have dependencies, so it can test a function that calls a function.
+You want to write a good amount of these tests in your application.
+The `todo-list.test.js` file has examples of integration tests.

+E2E Tests: Full flow of the application, from start to end of user interactions.
+You want to write a few of these tests in your application.

 ### Jest
 Jest will pick up any tests as defined under https://create-react-app.dev/docs/running-tests/.
 In this project, I am defining my tests under __tests__ folders.
 To run the tests, execute ```npm test```.